Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 ConfidentialityProceedings are privatePublic record

 For most securities disputes, arbitration is mandatory anyway.
 Brokerage account agreements typically include arbitration clauses requiring customers to resolve disputes through FINRA rather than the courts.
-This mandatory arbitration framework is governed by the Federal Arbitration Act (9 U.S.C.), which establishes the enforceability of arbitration agreements.
+The FAA, 9 U.S.C. § 2, generally makes written arbitration agreements enforceable, subject to generally applicable contract defenses.

-How an Attorney Can Expedite Your Arbitration Timeline
+How an Attorney Can Help Keep Your Arbitration on Track

-Experienced legal representation can significantly impact how efficiently your securities arbitration proceeds.
-An attorney who understands the FINRA arbitration process can:
+Experienced legal representation can affect how efficiently your securities arbitration proceeds, but no attorney controls FINRA scheduling, arbitrator availability, respondent conduct, settlement posture, or collectability.
+An attorney who understands the FINRA arbitration process can help avoid preventable delays by:

 Prepare a Strong Initial Filing